KeyboardKit/KeyboardKitPro/README.md

 KeyboardKit Pro extends [KeyboardKit][KeyboardKit] with pro features:

-* ⌨️ [Essentials][Essentials] - KeyboardKit Pro unlocks system keyboard and theme previews that you can use in apps.
+* ⌨️ [Essentials][Essentials] - KeyboardKit Pro unlocks system keyboard and theme live previews.
+* 💥 [Actions][Actions] - KeyboardKit Pro registers and shows the most recently used emojis.
+* 🤖 [AI Support][AI] - KeyboardKit Pro unlocks capabilities that are needed for AI.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks local and remote autocomplete.
-* 💥 [Actions][Actions] - KeyboardKit Pro registers and shows the most recently used emojis.
 * 🗯 [Callouts][Callouts] - KeyboardKit Pro unlocks localized callout actions for all locales.
 * 🎤 [Dictation][Dictation] - (BETA) KeyboardKit Pro unlocks dictation for apps and keyboards.
-* 😀 [Emojis][Emojis] - KeyboardKit Pro unlocks an emoji keyboard, categories, skin tones, version information, and much more.
+* 😀 [Emojis][Emojis] - KeyboardKit Pro unlocks an emoji keyboard and more emoji information.
 * ⌨️ [External Keyboards][External] - KeyboardKit Pro can detect if an external keyboard is connected.
 * 🔣 [Layout][Layout] - KeyboardKit Pro unlocks localized input sets and layouts for all locales.
-* 🔣 [Localization][Localization] - KeyboardKit Pro unlocks fuly localized keyboards for all 60+ locales.
+* 🔣 [Localization][Localization] - KeyboardKit Pro unlocks fully localized keyboards for all 60+ locales.
 <!--* 🗺️ [Navigation][Navigation] - KeyboardKit unlocks a previous app navigator to let navigate back to the keyboard.-->
 * ➡️ [Previews][Previews] - KeyboardKit Pro unlocks powerful system keyboard and theme previews.
 * ➡️ [Proxy Extensions][Proxy] - KeyboardKit Pro makes `UITextDocumentProxy` able to read all content in the current document.
-* 🚏 [Routing][Routing] - KeyboardKit Pro lets you route text to text inputs within the keyboard.
+* 🚏 [Text Routing][Text-Routing] - KeyboardKit Pro lets you route text to text inputs within the keyboard.
 * 🎨 [Styling][Styling] - KeyboardKit Pro unlocks a theme engine with many pre-defined themes.

 KeyboardKit Pro also adds more views, toggles, toolbars, etc.